 3. Comprehensive Training for Spill Responders

 More Information about Aerial Observation

 Job Aid for Aerial Observation: The Open Water Oil Identification Job Aid for Aerial Observation helps spill responders perform efficient aerial assessments of oil and use standard language to communicate their findings effectively.
-You can view and print the job aid, or order a laminated copy.

 Questions: Contact us with any questions about aerial observation training.